 1. Lack of professional appearance and manner.

 First things first.
 Shabby looking salespeople with poor attitudes may somehow close a few deals, but it’s harder for them.
-However, there’s a better way to present yourself.
+Above all, it’s best to avoid a horrible misstep by being prepared.
+Indeed, there’s a better way to present yourself.

 - Well-fitting clothes that are clean and pressed.